 SIGN, TEMPORARY.
-A sign that:

-- 1. Is used in connection with a circumstance, situation, or event that is designed, intended or expected to take place or to be completed within a reasonably short or definite period after the erection of such sign; or - 2.
-Is intended to remain on the location where it is erected or placed for a period of not more than 15 days.
+A sign that is used in connection with a circumstance, situation, or event that is designed, intended or expected to take place or to be completed within a reasonably short or definite period after the erection of such sign.